-So after some trial and error, and four to six successful guitar passes later, you’ll be able to balance out these recorded components in a stereo configuration to create a more homogeneous, super-aggressive guitar entity with unsurpassed clarity than any one individual pass could never achieve on its own.
-At this point, you can experiment with more radical eq carving on individual sounds to make a more cohesive blend.
+So after some trial and error, and four to six successful guitar passes later, you’ll be able to balance out these recorded components in a stereo configuration to create a more homogeneous, super-aggressive guitar entity with far more clarity than any one individual pass could never achieve on its own.
+At this point, you can experiment with more radical EQ carving on individual sounds to make a more cohesive blend.
 With more practice, you’ll acquire the ear for what makes an ideally combinable guitar sound, and you’ll be able to bypass much of the guesswork that is initially involved in recording this way.

 Keep it heavy

 You can feel some satisfaction that you’ve done your part to keep rock off its deathbed for another day.
 While I agree with Ozzy that you can’t kill rock and roll, that doesn’t mean it can’t die of old age.
 Every generation of guitar rockers copies the heavy guitar tones of earlier guitar rockers, and guitar tone has gotten progressively heavier and heavier; as a result, a lot of people are numb to the effect of a heavy guitar tone, to the point that the power or even shock value is no longer felt.

 So it seems we need a little more than ‘just one guitar, slung way down low’ to continue to get the job done.
 We should all be looking for ways to rebel against our current technology.
 Fifty years into guitar distortion, what is the next big vehicle for sonic rebellion?
 Until one of us stumbles onto it, we’re all relegated to making our weapons-grade guitar tone just a little bit bigger, louder and heavier, one track at a time.